hamed65kz/OpenBTS-UMTS-RLC/Readme.md

 ## Features
-OpenBTS-UMTS-RLC just Support FACH packets.
+OpenBTS-UMTS-RLC just support FACH/RACH packets.

 ## Platforms
 OpenBTS-UMTS-RLC compiled successfully with MSVC and MinGW on Windows and with gcc/g++ on Linux